Why work in Scotland?

 Working at M Squared Lasers

 Two weeks after my interview in Glasgow, I joined the company as a Laser Technician.
-This is my first job in lasers and I’m really enjoying it because I learn something new every day.
+This was my first job in lasers and I really enjoyed it because I learn something new every day.
 The engineers I work with are very good at sharing their knowledge and expertise with others in the company, so I’m learning a lot.

-I am currently undertaking Laser Engineer training with the company and hope to be qualified by November 2016.
-I think there are lots of exciting opportunities within M Squared and the photonics sector as a whole in Scotland.
+I am now a qualified Laser Engineer and I think there are lots of exciting opportunities within M Squared and the photonics sector as a whole in Scotland.

 Everyone has been really supportive and friendly – making the transition from student life into working life easy for me.